top of page

 And the despair.
 The grief.
 The torture.
 It isn’t that He’s gone.

-It’s that He was here.
+It’s that it seemed as if He was here.
 That I did feel it.
 That I was known.
 For a moment.
 Before it slipped away.
 Before He forgot.

-Coincidentally, this is also in the book.
+Coincidentally, if you believe in such things, this is also in the book.
 In words, as in life.
 Barbara has to let go of her twin too:

 I could never read beyond the part where she leaves.
 Where Salikon’s roses have faded and poor Barbara is stuck in her real life without her twin.
 I’d stop.
 Leave us both there in that moment.
 Still in the magic of loving and being loved in return.
 Of having each other.